jelmnainen/Curse-of-Strahd-Reloaded-Finnish/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 If the players ask for directions to Tser Pool, Madam Eva says only, "I am not far.
 Travel west.
 The path to my tent begins at a place of death."

 Soon after Madam Eva delivers her warning, the "light" in the tent visibly dims, as though a shroud of darkened mist has descended upon it.
 In response, Madam Eva stirs and says, "He has sensed me.
 He cannot know of our meeting.
 Fly, travelers!
 I shall await you at Tser Pool!"

 The players then violently awaken, hearts beating fast and covered in sweat.
 Outside, the pale, ethereal light of the March of the Dead—as described in <span class="citation">March of the Dead (p.
-48)</span> and just now beginning the march to Castle Ravenloft—is visible from the Old Svalich Road.
+48)</span> and just now beginning the march to Varisylisen linna—is visible from the Old Svalich Road.
 The players can also see two **swarms of bats**—Strahd's spies—gathered on the eaves of a nearby house, watching silently from the darkness.

 > [!lore] **Who Knows of Madam Eva?**
 > All Barovians know that the Vistani have a semi-permanent camp at Tser Pool.
 Only some, however—as well as most residents of the village of Barovia—know that the camp is led by the crone Madam Eva, who the Vistani claim to be a powerful fortuneteller and seer.
 Although few Barovians hold Madam Eva in high regard, some have made the journey to Tser Pool in the past, seeking her wisdom in matters of love, sickness, or death.
 ### Waking Up
 [[Non-Player Characters#Ismark Kolyanovich|Ismark]] rouses the players shortly before dawn, gathering them to deliver the burgomaster’s remains to Barovia’s church.
 Ireena, already dressed and waiting in the foyer, greets them warmly as they descend the stairs.